 5. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD

-No later than ten days following the end of each month, «Customer Name» shall provide to Power Services all E-Tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources Serving On-Site Consumer Load, if any, listed in sections 2, 3, 4 or 7.1 of Exhibit A.
+No later than ten calendar days following the end of each month, «Customer Name» shall provide to Power Services all E-Tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources Serving On-Site Consumer Load, if any, listed in sections 2, 3, 4 or 7.1 of Exhibit A.

 Consistent with section 2 of Exhibit J, BPA shall develop RSS products to support eligible Specified Resources listed in section 2 of Exhibit A and make RSS available starting in FY 2029.
 Such development shall include scheduling requirements for RSS.
 BPA shall offer RSS contract provisions as a revision to Exhibit J and this exhibit by July 31, 2027.